chrisguida/electrs-wrapper/docs/integrations/electrum/guide.md

     ![Select Server](./assets/electrum0.png)

-1. On the following screen, uncheck "Select server automatically," and add in your electrs onion address (found in your Embassy's electrs service page, under "Interfaces").
-Remove the "http://" prefix, and add ":50001:t" to indicate the port (50001) and protocol (TCP).
+1. On the following screen, uncheck "Select server automatically," and paste in your electrs `Quick Connect URL` (found in your Embassy web interface, under Services > Electrs > Properties).
 Then click "Next."

     ![Server Setup](./assets/electrum2.png)